metaclass-nl/tutorial-api-platform/README.md

     }
 }

-export default Navigation;
+export default withRouter(Navigation);
 ```

-This component contains a hardcoded menu and a sub component NavLink that dispalys a link,
+This component contains a hardcoded menu and a sub component NavLink that displays a link,
-adding a style "active" if its link starts with the content of window.location.pathname.
+adding a style "active" if its link starts with the content of its basePath property.
+The value of this property is provided by the main component whose render method calculates
+it from its location property which is injectend by the withRouter call at the export statement.

 The navigation bar does not support pulldown menu's.
 If you like to use a
 pull down menu or other dynamic features of bootstrap consider using